 So it was with me.
 I had crossed the line of which I had so long been dreaming.
 I was free; but there was no one to welcome me to the land of freedom, I was a stranger in a strange land, and my home after all was down in the old cabin quarter, with the old folks, and my brothers and sisters.
 But to this solemn resolution I came; I was free, and they should be free also; I would make a home for them in the North, and the Lord helping me, I would bring them all there.”

-Note: After her own escape, Harriet Tubman returned to the South many times to lead others to freedom.
+- After her own escape, Harriet Tubman returned to the South many times, leading others to freedom in the North.
 She would go to to rescue about seventy enslaved people.
-Please click here to read our snapshot biography of Harriet Tubman.
+Click here to read our snapshot biography of Harriet Tubman.

 - Please consider supporting Historical Snapshots with a donation if you enjoyed this Harriet Tubman quote.
 Visit our Patreon page to donate.
 Your support is much appreciated.